infinum/wordpress-handbook/Plugin development/General.md

 Write plugins only if you don't find a good free or paid plugin online.
 For instance, there is no need to write your own contact form plugin when a good plugin is already available—([Contact Form 7](https://wordpress.org/plugins/contact-form-7/)).
 The same goes for a SEO plugin—([Yoast SEO](https://wordpress.org/plugins/wordpress-seo/)).

-Reverse logic also applies—if a plugin for some functionality already exists, but it has a lot of unnecessary overhead code that you don't need, it would be better to write your own plugin (if the time and budget constraints of the project allow it, of course).
+Reverse logic also applies — if a plugin for some functionality already exists, but it has a lot of unnecessary overhead code that you don't need, it would be better to write your own plugin (if the time and budget constraints of the project allow it, of course).